blyxxyz/lexopt/DESIGN.md

 Arguments on Windows sometimes have to be transcoded three times: from UTF-16 to WTF-8 by `args_os`, then back to UTF-16 to parse them, then to WTF-8 again to be used.
 This ensures we see the original invalid code unit if there's a problem, but it's a bit sad.

 # Errors
 There's not always enough information for a good error message.
-A plain `OsString` doesn't remember what the parser knows, like what the last flag was.
+A plain `OsString` doesn't remember what the parser knows, like what the last option was.

 `ValueExt::parse` exists to include the original string in an error message and to wrap all errors inside a uniform type.
 It's unclear if it earns its upkeep.